 Types of trays

-Learning to decorate with trays can help achieve this.
+Learning to decorate with trays can help achieve a less visually cluttered home.
 Plus, there are so many options and textures to choose from.

 - Solid wood